-The Guidebook is a first stop when seeking to learn about solar planning in New York State.
+NYSERDA's Guidebook is a first stop when seeking to learn about solar planning in New York State.
 Here you find information, tools and step-by-step instructions to support local governments managing solar energy development in their communities.
 The publication contains information about a range of solar energy topics.

 - ARTICLE 10

 - REAL PROPERTY TAX LAW SECTION 487 EXEMPTIONS (PILOT)